abcMarcus/unix-learning/tasks.md

 Using the asterisk (`*`) allow us to specify a wild card.
 This allow you to move a large amount of files easily.
 For example, `*.txt` will select all files that ends with `.txt`.

 Inside the Desktop dir, there is a mix of random files.
 Using wildcard complete the following:
+- move all files starting with `DJI` to the Drone dir.
 - move all images ending with `.png` into a directory named: Pictures.
-Then move
 - move all the videos ending with `.mp4` to the Movies dir.
-- move all files starting with `DJI` to the Drone dir.